quanru/obsidian-lifeos/README.md

 # Obsidian Periodic PARA

-- This is a plugin for [LifeOS](https://forum.obsidian.md/t/building-my-second-brain-with-obsidian/62934), which assist in practicing the PARA system with periodic notes.
+- This is a plugin for [LifeOS](https://forum.obsidian.md/t/building-my-second-brain-with-obsidian/62934), which assist in practicing the PARA method with periodic notes and usememos.
 - You can download the [LifeOS-example](https://github.com/quanru/obsidian-example-LifeOS/tree/english-version) to experience it.

 ## Screenshots